CringeTherapy/Disabler/README.md

 TO USE NVIDIA GEFORCE NOW(Play any steam game that you own with high framerates using Cloud Gaming)----------

-Do the GoGuardian steps obviously()
+Do the GoGuardian steps obviously(you have to do this for all games and stuff)

+go to this link or go to the link in the geforce_now.txt file.

+Connect computer to mobile hotspot.

+Open the file.

+Log in to Nvidia and Steam.

+Now u can play!!

 #Changelog Alpha v1.1: